Right to the End: Football's Famous Cups & Finals Decided in the Last Minute

 Arsenal survived dramatic encounters before, especially in 1979, when Arsenal led 2-0 after 85 minutes against Manchester United.
 Manchester United then made a frantic comeback by tying the game with two goals in quick succession.
 Just when the game looked like it would go into extra time, Arsenal stole the thunder when Alan Sunderland scored in the 89th minute.
 Arsenal won the "Five Minute Final" in 1979; 14 years later, Arsenal won in a marathon against Sheffield United.

 The 1993 FA Cup Final went into a replay after the first match finished 1-1.
 The second match was still 1-1 after regulation, and for a while, penalty kicks loomed.
-During the replay, Arsenal's Andy Linighan suffered a broken nose from Sheffield's Mar Wright.
+Arsenal's Andy Linighan suffered a broken nose from Sheffield's Mar Wright during the replay.
 Linighan would get the better of Wright during a corner kick in the 119th minute.
 Linighan outjumped Wright to head the ball past Chris Woods as Arsenal, who defeated the same opponent to win the League Cup, became the first English club to win a domestic cup double.

 Arsenal would be undone two years later by a last-minute goal considered by many to be one of the best goals ever scored.
 Arsenal was hoping to be the first club to defend the title in 1995.
 With the match in extra time after regulation ended in 1-1, Nayim received possession of the ball in the 119th minute and launched a deep shot from 40 yards that went just past David Seaman.

-One of the best goals continued the jinx of the UEFA Cup Winners' Cup, but another dramatic goal remained to be a curse for one Portuguese club in Amsterdam.
-Chelsea may have suffered an early exit in the group stage of the Champions League but fared better in the Europa League.
-Eden Hazard (against Sparta Prague) and David Luiz (at FC Basel) had scored vital stoppage time goals, but one player on the news for an ugly biting incident played the hero.
+One of the best goals continued the jinx of the UEFA Cup Winners' Cup, but another dramatic goal remained a curse for one Portuguese club in Amsterdam.
+Chelsea may have suffered an early exit in the Champions League group stage but fared better in the Europa League.
+Eden Hazard (against Sparta Prague) and David Luiz (at FC Basel) had scored vital stoppage-time goals, but one player on the news for an ugly biting incident played the hero.
 With Chelsea's match against Benfica tied at 1-1, Juan Mata struck a corner kick that found Branislav Ivanovic.
 The Serbian player hit the ball into the net to make Chelsea the first team to hold both the UEFA Champions League and the Europa League at the same time.

 France's Fantastic Finish in 2011

 This opening game was the Trophée des champions (French Super Cup), a matchup that features the previous winners of Ligue 1 and the Coupe de France.
-However, with Lille Metropole having won both, Olympique Marseille would also play this match.
-For Lille Metropole, the club was seeking an unprecedented third straight major piece of hardware; for Olympique Marseille, the club sought to win the game for a second consecutive year following its victory in Tunisia.
+However, Olympique Marseille would also play this match with Lille Metropole, winning both.
+For Lille Metropole, the club sought an unprecedented third straight major piece of hardware; for Olympique Marseille, the club sought to win the game for a second consecutive year following its victory in Tunisia.

 After 70 minutes, Lille led 2-0 on goals by Florent Balmont and Eden Hazard.
 A goal by Andre Ayew cut the deficit in half, only for Moussa Sow to restore a two-goal lead.
 What unfolded after 85 minutes what nothing short of breathtaking.

 In two minutes, Marseille managed to tie the match with two goals by Loic Remy and Jeremy Morel.
-It would get much worse for Lille when Aurelien Chedjou received a second yellow card and an immediate dismissal.
+It would worsen for Lille when Aurelien Chedjou received a second yellow card and an immediate dismissal.
 Ayew subsequently scored on the following penalty to put Marseille up 4-3.
 However, Lille tied the match, thanks to another critical signing.